gabby/family_friday/README.md

 ### Limitations

-Given the scope of the challenge, handling pretty much everything on the client-side made the most sense.
-While I'll go into future improvements of what a database can offer in the next section, it would be overkill to setup a database for a simple app such as this.
-However, there are tradeoffs:
+Given the scope of the challenge, handling everything on the client-side made the most sense for this simple application, but it does come with its limitations:

+* Starting employee list is read from a server-side text file, removing or appending names from the client-side is not an option.
+Realistically, I don't foresee the need to upload a new employee list frequently, so it did not make sense to build out this feature.
 * Groups must be generated from the same exact browser to utilize the data stored in local storage for the most up-to-date list.
 This is inconvenient and can easily become more difficult to maintain when new employees are added frequently, and/or if any employee can generate teams.
 * This implementation assumes that all employees will be present and/or will be participating in Family Friday.
 Someone may be out of office or have a prior engagement.
 Additionally, removing employees can be supported, but not the most efficiently in this client-side application.
 * Group sort does not take employee department into consideration, especially if the goal is to diversify the groups each week.